gsliepen/lightbts/README.md

 From that point on, you can create, modify and close tickets using the command line interface from that directory, or any of its subdirectories.
-If you know git, you will fell instantly familiar with this way of working.
+If you know git, you will feel instantly familiar with this way of working.
 However, LightBTS itself does not require git in any way.
 To learn about all the commands that the command line interface supports, just type: